-- We operate within a whole-setting community ethos and we welcome comments from children, parents/carers and others about areas that may need improvements as well as comments about what we are doing well. - The setting has a Complaints Procedure available to parents/carers, children and members of staff who wish to report concerns.
-This can be found on basis website under All Aboard Nursery - All reported concerns are taken seriously and considered within the relevant and appropriate process.
+- We operate within a whole-setting community ethos and we welcome comments from children, parents/carers and others about areas that may need improvements as well as comments about what we are doing well. - We have a Complaints Procedure available to parents/carers, children and members of staff who wish to report concerns.
+This can be found on the Brunel website. - All reported concerns are taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff.